17-15-10 Provisions for flood hazard reduction

 c.
 New construction and substantial improvement of any residential structure in zone A with no base flood elevations shall have the lowest floor, including basement, elevated at least four feet higher than the highest existing adjacent grade unless an engineering analysis is performed by an Arizona registered professional civil engineer to determine the base flood elevations, at which the requirement will then be a minimum of one foot above the base flood elevation.

 d.
-New construction and substantial improvement of any residential structure in zone X-500-alluvial fan shall have the lowest floor, including basement, elevated at least 18 inches higher than the highest existing adjacent grade.
+New construction and substantial improvement of any critical structure in a shaded zone X-500 shall have the lowest floor, including basement, elevated at least 18 inches higher than the highest existing adjacent grade.

 e.
 Non-residential construction shall either be elevated in conformance with the preceding requirements or shall, together with attendant utility and sanitary facilities: